I/O Device Driver

 return (char)(REGW(SDSPI_BASE, LITEX_SPI_MISO) & 0xFF);

-First, byte is sent out through the MOSI pin.
-You can ignore LITEX_SPI_CONTROL which is hardware specific.
-After sending byte, SPI immediately receives a byte from the MISO pin (i.e., from the SD card) as the return value of spi_exchange.
-The while loop waits for the arrival of a byte just like the loop in uart_getc.
-The difference is that SPI always receives a byte after sending a byte (i.e., synchronous), while UART is asynchronous.
+}First, the byte is transmitted via the MOSI pin.
+Ignore LITEX_SPI_CONTROL, which is hardware-specific.
+After sending the byte, SPI immediately receives a byte from the MISO pin (i.e., from the SD card) as the return value of spi_exchange.
+The while loop waits for the arrival of a byte, just like the loop in uart_getc.
+SPI always receives a byte after sending one (i.e., synchronous), whereas UART is asynchronous.

 While spi_exchange uses the MOSI and MISO SPI pins, the code below controls the clock signals sent out to the SCLK pin from the CPU.